halitbatur/e-commerce-project/README.md

 **Note**: _You can create a few dummy records on your customers collection to test out your API routes.
 Once we implement authentication in an upcoming version, we will use the customer data created after signup/signin.
 Each customer can have id, name, gender, ..._

-#### Version 2 Requirements
+#### Version 3 Requirements

-We've done an amazing work so far, now it's time to work on the website authintication and authorization so admins can sign in and have thier own functionalities and same for the customers.
+We've done an amazing job so far, now it's time to work on the website authentication and authorization so admins can sign in and have their own functionalities and the same for the customers.

 **Note**: _Continue working on the same project.
 Please don't create a new repo or project and copy all your work from v1 and v2 to the new project.
 Work on the same codebase of v1 and v2._